 This tick box does pretty much exactly what it suggests.
-Ticking it will generate a whole world of ‘fake’ players and staff instead of using the usual and familiar names and faces.
+Ticking it generates a whole world of ‘fake’ players and staff instead of using the usual and familiar names and faces.

 Do not use Real Fixtures

-Tick this box to prevent the use of real life fixtures in for nations and leagues which use them by default.
-A fictional schedule will instead be created while retaining the same competition rules.
+Tick this box to prevent the use of real-life fixtures in for nations and leagues that use them by default.
+A fictional schedule is instead created while retaining the same competition rules.

 Do not Add Key Staff